 Delegate work in an informal way, have a 'chat' about a new project that's coming up and work through it together.
 Avoid specific step‐by-step instructions.
 Help them prioritise because they're people-focused, not task‐focused.

 Motivating I Styles

 I personalities are driven by social recognition, group activities and relationships.
 They love to be praised, publicly or privately.
 They fear becoming rejected, so being sidelined on a project can be demotivating for them.
 Provide lots of positive assurance.

 Managing I Styles

-I styles prefer upbeat and positive environments.
+I type personality styles prefer upbeat and positive environments.
 They believe work should be fun, lively, and pleasant, so help them make it accordingly.
-Give them room to move about and meet new people and provide encouragement.
+When managing I personality types, give them room to move about and meet new people and provide encouragement.

 I Style Leaders

 An I style leader is more informal and social.
 Informal leaders are great at creating a comfortable and relaxed atmosphere for their people.
 They will often lead through being a friend to their followers.
 They are a 'people' leader, so they want and need a lot of contact with people.

 What does an I style personality contribute to a team?